mddub/urchin-cgm/README.md

 Since this software displays real-time health data, it is important to be able to verify that it works as expected.

 The most effective method of integration testing I've found is to [compare screenshots][screenshots-artifact].
-This relies on [ImageMagick] to compute diffs, plus a bit of [magic][emu-app-config-magic] to send configuration to the Pebble emulator.
+This relies on [ImageMagick] to compute diffs.
 Screenshot tests and JavaScript unit tests are run automatically by CircleCI.

 * **Running screenshot tests locally**